 - Chopped up giblets from your turkey

 - 1lb pork sausage, fried and drained (Italian or breakfast sausage)

 - 1 apple cut into small pieces, leaving skin

 - 4-5 fresh sage leaves, chopped course

-- Fresh thyme and oregano
+- Fresh thyme, sage, and rosemary

 - 1 Cup mushrooms (if using dried, rehydrate to be 1 cup worth and put soaking water into the stuffing